Ann Ferrar / Author / Contact

 Hear Me Roar was critically acclaimed, cited in scholarly studies of women in non-traditional roles, and covered by The New York Times, CNN, Entertainment Weekly and other mainstream media outlets, in addition to the motorcycle press.

 Over the years, Ferrar has been consulted for her expertise on the history of women riders, especially for her knowledge of Bessie Stringfield.
 She was consulted for a segment about Ms. Stringfield on CNBC's Jay Leno's Garage.
-She has contributed her expertise to museums and appeared in PBS and History Channel documentaries, including Glory Road: The Legacy of the African American Motorcyclist and American Biker.
+She has contributed her expertise to museums and appeared in PBS and History Channel documentaries, including Glory Road: The Legacy of the African American Motorcyclist and the multi-part American Biker.
 The author was a guest lecturer at the Women's Studies Department at the State University of New York at Stony Brook.
 She has given seminars at colleges, libraries, and at events for riders and women in the general public.

 Ann rode her own motorcycles for 18 years, owning six different bikes.
 She began in her native New York City and became an assertive urban rider and a long-distance solo rider, covering 35 of the 48 lower U.S. states and parts of Canada.
-It was a natural transition for Ann to switch from writing for national women's and health magazines to writing freelance cover features for the Driving and Travel sections of The New York Times.
+It was a natural transition for Ann to switch from writing for national women's and health magazines to writing freelance motorcycling features for the Driving and Travel sections of The New York Times.

 Ferrar, who was born and raised in Brooklyn, New York, began writing short stories as a young child, as soon as she was old enough to hold a pen and pencil.
 She is an alumna of Brooklyn College, City University of New York, where she graduated cum laude with a Bachelor of Arts.